brianpeiris/aframe-markdown/demos/test-basic.md

 Vestibulum tristique at nisi ut volutpat.

 This is another paragraph.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 That was a line break.
-Vestibulum tristique at nisi ut volutpat.
-Aliquam vitae sodales justo.
+Vestibulum tristique at nisi.

 ## Images